KubeRocketCI/docs/versioned_docs/version-3.10/user-guide/tekton-pipelines.md

 ## Pipeline Types in the Platform

-KubeRocketCI supports four main types of pipelines:
+KubeRocketCI supports seven main types of pipelines:

 * **Review Pipeline**: This pipeline is initiated when a pull request is created.
 It aims to check code quality and run tests before the code can be merged.